StephenCleary/CalculatedProperties/README.md

 However, this is not maintainable.
 The core problem is that the calculation of `MyCalculatedValue` and the declaration of the dependency are far apart, in different properties.
 As the calculations change and grow more complex, eventually the dependencies will not be correct.

-An alternative is to define a property dependency mapping in code, as [this StackOverflow answer](http://stackoverflow.com/a/4596666/263693) suggests.
+An alternative is to define a property dependency mapping dictionary in code, as [this StackOverflow answer](http://stackoverflow.com/a/4596666/263693) suggests.
 A concrete implementation is available [in a Code Project article](http://www.codeproject.com/Articles/375192/WPF-The-calculated-property-dependency-problem).
 This solution makes the properties look like:

     private int _myValue;
     public int MyValue